 Short term placements can include anything from a single night for an emergency placement up to a two-year placement.
-The child in care could stay with you while their legal care proceedings are finalised, which can take a few months or more.
-Here, the child’s long term plans will be confirmed – the decision of whether they can return to their birth family or whether they will move on to a long term fostering solution or adoption is often being made in these circumstances.
+The child in care will stay with you while their legal care proceedings are finalised, which usually takes around 25-26 weeks.
+Here, the child’s long-term plans will be confirmed – the decision of whether they can return to their birth family or whether they will move on to a long-term fostering solution is often being made in these circumstances.

 This type of foster care is also known as permanent fostering – as it provides a more permanent consistency to young people who are unlikely to return to their families.
 Once reaching adulthood, they are out of the care system and able to care for themselves.
 For more information on this, read our What Is A Care Leaver? guide.

 Whichever type of foster care you choose, it will undoubtedly have a huge impact on a young person’s life – and can be extremely rewarding.
 However, it is important to acknowledge that either long or short-term fostering will have an impact on your existing family’s life.

 By choosing to foster short term, this can often lead to disruption in the family – and lack of consistency from placement to placement.
 However, foster carers often prefer short term fostering as it leaves them without the commitment to longer term foster care – while still having the ability to change a young person’s future.

 Long term foster carers set out to create a permanent home for a young person that will often be in their care for years.
 There is currently a national shortage for long-term foster carers with most placements being short-term – so long-term fosterers are urged to come forward to help change a young person’s future.

 You can chat with us online and you can get the answers to your questions immediately.